DhirajWishal/Flint/README.md

 After this, run the `GenerateProjects.bat` file which will generate the required `.sln` and `.vcxproj` files.
 Once the files are created, open the `Flint.sln` file.

-Then in Visual Studio, select the configuration you need.
-You can select one of the following.
+Then in Visual Studio, select the platform and configuration you need.
+You can select one of the following configurations,
-* Debug Vulkan
+* Debug Static
-* Release Vulkan
-* Debug DirectX 12
+* Debug Shared
-* Release DirectX 12
+* Release Static
-* Debug WebGPU
-* Release WebGPU
+* Release Shared

-Note: Flint currently only supports `Debug Vulkan` and `Release Vulkan`.
-Also make sure that the startup project is set to `Flint`.

-After configuring, build the library file.
-The binaries will be placed under `Flint\Builds\Binaries\<Configuration>\` directory. <br />
+Where Static will build the library as a `.lib/.a` file, Shared will build the library as a `.dll/.so` file.
 Optionally you can try and build a demo application provided under the `Demos` section.

 ## License